 What Is the Difference Between Boneless Pork Chops and Bone-in Chops?

-These chops come trimmed and ready to grill, making them perfect for quick weeknight dinner
+These chops come trimmed and ready to grill, making them perfect for a quick weeknight dinner.

 Easy Baked Keto Pork Chops With Red Peppers And Almond Sauce

 This low-carb recipe is perfect for quick dinners, combing delicious flavors such as garlic, red bell pepper, tomatoes, and almonds with a tender and juicy pork chop.